moveit/moveit2_tutorials/doc/tutorials/pick_and_place_with_moveit_task_constructor/pick_and_place_with_moveit_task_constructor.rst

           grasp->insert(std::move(wrapper));
         }

-In order to pick up the object, we must allow collision between the hand and the object.
+To pick up the object, we must allow collision between the hand and the object.
 This can be done with a ``ModifyPlanningScene`` stage.
 The ``allowCollisions`` function lets us specify which collisions to disable.
 ``allowCollisions`` can be used with a container of names, so we can use ``getLinkModelNamesWithCollisionGeometry`` to get all the names of links with collision geometry in the hand group.

 .. code-block:: c++